MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - *Observation*: Auditing in multiple segments is very slightly more effective than auditing the entire collection as one segment with the same cyclic frequency; e.g., auditing a quarter of the collection each quarter is slightly more effective than a single annual audit of the whole collection.

-    We note also that auditing in a number of segments has two additional advantages:
+> We note also that auditing in a number of segments has two additional advantages:
     1. It spreads the bandwidth requirements for auditing throughout the audit cycle.
 This can reduce recurring (monthly, quarterly) egress charges for large audits.
     1. It can find a dead server more quickly.
 A dead server can be detected only during auditing when a document repair fails.
 Since all servers are examined quarterly, for instance, rather than annually, documents are exposed less to permanent loss.

 - *Observation*: Across a wide range of document error rates, increasing auditing frequency beyond a certain point shows little improvement.

 ## auditing robust across a wide range of quality (picture)

 ## finding dead servers (words)

-## sampling without and (random) with replacement
+## sampling without replacement (segmented) and with replacement (random)

 ---

-recommendations

-for the collection owner

-- five copies with annual auditing
-- beware lack of independence
-- have a plan for associated server failures
-- be prepared with list of alternate storage vendors

-# Recommendation
+# Recommendations

 ## For collection owner

 - Use at least 5 copies (section ## How many copies do you need if ...)
 - Use systematic quarterly auditing (section ## How many copies do you need if ..., section ## correlated failures)
 - Do not trust MTBF and other similar measures